+CHAPTER FIVE

-CHAPTER FIVE: REPORTING RESULTS OF THE NAEP TECHNOLOGY AND ENGINEERING LITERACY ASSESSMENT
+REPORTING RESULTS OF THE NAEP TECHNOLOGY AND ENGINEERING LITERACY ASSESSMENT

 The purpose of this chapter is to explain how the results of the NAEP Technology and Engineering Literacy Assessment will be reported.
-A probe will be administered in 2014 as a trial of the NAEP Technology and Engineering Literacy Assessment.
-In the NAEP context, a probe is a smaller-scale, focused assessment on a timely topic that explores a particular question or issue and may be limited to particular grades.
-The description in this chapter is for the initial probe assessment, but can be applied to future administrations of the assessment beyond that first assessment.
+The first NAEP Technology and Engineering Literacy Assessment was administered in 2014 to a national sample of eighth-grade students in public and private schools.
+In 2018, the assessment will be administered again to eighth graders nationally.
+The description in this chapter applies to each administration of the assessment.
 Key sections of the chapter are as follows:

 - How NAEP Results Are Reported;

 - Reporting Scale Scores and Achievement Levels;

-- Reporting Background Variables; and
+- Reporting Contextual Variables; and

 - Uses of NAEP Reporting.